‘Teen Mom 2’ Kailyn Lowry Continues To Face Baby Daddy Questions

 Kailyn Lowry’s fans continued to blast her online and some compared her to her Teen Mom 2 co-star Jenelle Evans, who welcomed her third child, daughter Ensley, with her third baby daddy, David Eason, in January.
 One fan even asked her point blank who had fathered her child, but Kailyn Lowry remained silent.

-One day later, Kailyn Lowry posted a re-tweet which spoke of having sub-par boyfriend.
+One day later, Kailyn Lowry posted a retweet which spoke of having a sub-par boyfriend.
 In response, she received a message from a fan who pointed out, “You don’t even have a man to step up and claim the child in your womb.”

-After Kailyn Lowry confirmed her pregnancy, she revealed on Twitter that she and her mystery man were not in a relationship.
+After Kailyn Lowry had confirmed her pregnancy, she revealed on Twitter that she and her mystery man were not in a relationship.

 Although Kailyn Lowry has remained silent when it comes to who fathered her third child, JC Cueva, Tyler Hill and Chris Lopez were all linked to the reality star in recent months.
-In addition, Lopez was caught tweeting about his mystery child in January — and Lowry chose to “favorite” his tweet.
+Also, Lopez was caught tweeting about his mystery child in January — and Lowry chose to “favorite” his tweet.

 “The father is a friend [Kailyn Lowry] was briefly dating,” the reality star’s publicist, Casi Densmore-Koon, explained to Radar Online at the end of last month.
 “This was Kail’s choice and she is 100% happy.
 Kail can’t wait to welcome the new addition to her family this summer.”